Can You Drink Gin Straight? How To Drink Gin Neat & Enjoy It

 Gin has always been a popular drink and was quickly adopted as the perfect base for cocktails.
 The classic martini and gin tonic are but two of the many famous gin-based drinks.

-The use of gin in many different cocktails and its association to cocktail, paired with the distinct difference between good and poor quality gin does cause many people to not drink gin neat.
+The use of gin in many different cocktails and its association with cocktails, paired with the distinct difference between good and poor quality gin does cause many people to not drink gin neat.

 Drinking gin straight is something that, sadly, isn’t done often.
 It’s a shame, as gin is such a refreshing spirit with a wonderful taste.
 It goes great with those warm days and doesn’t always need accompanying ingredients to be great.